hazelcast/hazelcast/docs/design/sql/03-network-protocol.md

 Data is first accumulated in batches on the sender's side.
 The batch is then serialized and sent over the wire in the `batch` message.
 The sender doesn't wait for an explicit ack for every batch from the receiver.
 Multiple batches could be sent one after the other.
-The last batch in the stream has a special marker, denoting the end of the stream.
+The last batch in the stream has a marker, denoting the end of the stream.

 *Snippet 9: Batch protocol*
 ```